-And the fact that both readers’ reactions are okay leads to my overall point.
+The fact that both readers’ reactions are okay leads to my overall point.
 Not all authors and readers, even Christian ones, are the same.
 Therefore, there’s no single, hard and fast romantic heat level that’s suitable for every ChristFic novel.

-Sure, there are certain publishers’ standards of what’s allowed and not allowed in the books they publish, and beyond that, there are tasteful and not-so-tasteful ways of handling affectionate or intimate content in a novel.
+Sure, there are certain publishers’ standards of what’s allowed and not allowed in the books they publish, and beyond that, I believe there are tasteful and not-so-tasteful ways of handling affectionate or intimate content in a novel.
 But what might make one reader uncomfortable doesn’t automatically make it inappropriate reading for all.
 Likewise, just because one person may be perfectly comfortable reading something doesn’t mean that everyone else has to be equally comfortable with it.

 One’s conscience, culture, and life experience, not to mention timing, and a myriad of other factors play into what makes a book a fitting read for an individual.
 Someone who once fought in a war may not be able to sit down and read a war novel.
 Someone who’s trying to lose weight may not be able to read a novel about a woman opening a bakery.
 Or a single person with no romantic prospects may be able to read a romance novel, feel some longing, appreciate the story for what it is, and then go on about his or her business just fine.

 Christian Fiction books have and will continue to come in different styles and levels of content.
 There’s no one-size-fits-all-Christians kind of novel out there, and, just perhaps, there never will be.